sparkflows/sparkflows-docs/docs/installation/python-install-windows.rst

 Python is only needed if you need to use Python and the PySpark engine in Fire Insights.
 Python modules in Fire Insights use Python 3.6+.

-Below are steps which intsall Anaconda and package involved with it.
+Below are steps which install Anaconda.

   * Download Anaconda from below Link
      * https://www.anaconda.com/products/individual